interval-braining/builder_dsl/README.md

 Or install it yourself as:

-    $ gem install builder_dsl
+    $ gem install building_blocks

 ## Usage

-BuilderDSL makes it easy to create customized DSLs for building all variety of objects.
+BuildingBlocks makes it easy to create customized DSLs for building all variety of objects.
 At its simplest, a builder is any Class or Module that implements a build function.